oracle/coherence-js-client/README.md

 #### Querying the Map

-Coherence provides a rich set of primitives that allow developers to create advanced queries against a set of entries returning only those keys and/or values matching the filtered critera.
+Coherence provides a rich set of primitives that allow developers to create advanced queries against a set of entries returning only those keys and/or values matching the specified critera.
 See the documentation for details on the Filters provided by this client.

 Let's assume we have a `NamedMap` in which we're storing `string` keys and some objects with the structure of: